StarShopCr/StarShop-Backend/docs/user-registration.md

    - Wallet address must be a valid Stellar address format
    - Email must be a valid email format
    - Role must be either "buyer" or "seller"
+   - Role-specific data validation prevents data mixing at the DTO level
    - All optional fields have reasonable length limits